DeepC2: AI-powered Covert Command and Control on OSNs: Implementation

-As mentioned above, CNN is used in the Siamese network to extract features from images.
-Fig.~\ref{fig:cnn} shows the architecture of the CNN used in this work.
-It consists of 4 convolutional layers and 3 fully connected layers.
-Activation functions between convolutional layers are $tanh$, and those between fully connected layers are $ReLU$.
-To increase the uncertainty of vector generation, we introduce a compression process of the avatars.
-The avatars are 3-channel JPG or JPEG pictures and are resized to 128x128 before feeding into the model.
-The CNN model accepts a 3-channel 128-pixel image as the input and generates 128 outputs to make up a feature vector.
+(1) \textbf{Architecture}.
+The Siamese Neural Network (SNN)~\cite{snn94} is effective in measuring the similarity between two inputs.
+The two inputs accepted by SNN will feed into two identical neural networks to generate two outputs.
+Like ``Siamese'' twins sharing the same organs, the identical neural networks share the same architecture and weights.
+The similarity between two inputs can be measured by calculating the distance between two outputs.
+We use Euclidean distance in this work.
+Fig.~\ref{fig:snn} shows the architecture of the SNN.
+In this work, the two identical neural networks are CNNs~\cite{LuCun89}.
+It contains four convolutional layers and three fully connected layers.
+It accepts a 3-channel 128-pixel image as the input and generates 128 outputs to make up a feature vector.

-Inside of the SNN are identical CNNs.
-During the training process, the SNN accepts 2 images as inputs and calculates their distances.
-The 2 images are converted into two feature vectors by CNNs first.
-Then, the Euclidean distance of the vectors is calculated to measure the similarity of the two images.
-A smaller distance means a higher similarity between the inputs.

-We use the contrastive loss function promoted by Yann \cite{LeCun06} as the loss function for the Siamese neural network.
-For two image inputs of the identical CNNs, $Y$ is a binary label assigned to the pair, where $Y=0$ represents the images to be similar, and $Y=1$ represents that the images are different. $G_1$ and $G_2$ are two vectors generated by identical CNNs.
+The contrastive loss function~\cite{LeCun06} is used during the training.
+For two image inputs of the CNNs, $Y$ is a binary label assigned to the pair, where $Y=0$ represents the images being similar, and $Y=1$ means that the images are different. $G_1$ and $G_2$ are two vectors generated by identical CNNs.
 Let $D_w=\|G_1-G_2 \|$ be the Euclidean distance between the vectors, $w$ be the weights of the network, and $m>0$ be a margin (radius around $G$).
 The loss function is: